Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 A short drive away are the wineries of Nemea, known as the ‘Bordeaux of South Eastern Europe’, with over 2,000 hectares of vines and 40 wineries producing wine from the native Agiorgitiko red grape.

-But before you take a vineyard tour and wine tasting in Nemea, you should visit should be the stunning Temple of Zeus which was constructed in 330 BCE and replaced an earlier temple that had stood from the 6th to 5th century BCE.
+But before you take a vineyard tour and wine tasting in Nemea, you should visit the stunning Temple of Zeus, which was constructed in 330 BCE and replaced an earlier temple that had stood from the 6th to 5th century BCE.
 It is regarded as the last of the great Doric temples in the Classical tradition.

 Spring